 Recurring costs are reasonably low.

-- Pre-motor filters: There are two pre-motor filters, one carbon and one foam.
-Both need to be replaced every six to eight months, depending on use and how often they're cleaned.
-The foam filter can be purchased here, while the carbon filter can be purchased here.
-A Febreeze-scented variant of the foam pre-motor filter can be purchased here.
+- Pre-motor filters: There are two pre-motor filters, one of carbon and the other of foam.
+Both need to be replaced every six to eight months, depending on usage and the frequency of cleaning.
+The foam filter can be purchased, while the carbon filter can be purchased here.
+A Febreeze-scented variant of the foam pre-motor filter can be purchased.

-BISSELL also sells replacement vacuum belts directly on their website if the original one is damaged.
+BISSELL also sells replacement vacuum belts directly on its website if the original one is damaged.

 This vacuum is decently portable.
-While it's heavy overall, it's on the lighter end of the scale for a full-size upright, and it places little weight in hour hand while in use.
+While it's heavy overall, it falls on the lighter end of the scale for a full-size upright, and it places minimal weight in your hand while in use.
 Still, you might want to check out the Dirt Devil Endura Max if you're looking for a bagless upright that weighs a little less.

 Real-world suction performance is sub-par.
-Even with its floorhead set to its lowest level, this vacuum doesn't generate a very tight seal against the ground and consequently exerts much less suction than a higher-end upright like the Dyson Ball Animal 3.
+Even with its floorhead set to its lowest level, this vacuum doesn't generate a very tight seal against the ground and consequently exerts significantly less suction than a higher-end upright, such as the Dyson Ball Animal 3.

 This vacuum is fairly noisy.
-It's noticeably louder when running compared to most other pricier bagless uprights like the Shark Stratos Upright, and the sound of it running is sufficient to drown out most nearby conversation.
+It's noticeably louder when running compared to most other pricier bagless uprights, such as the Shark Stratos Upright, and the sound of it running is sufficient to drown out most nearby conversations.